Before you can begin working with Google Maps Platform gaming solution, you must download and install the Maps SDK for Unity Demo.

 A GoogleMaps folder appears in your Project pane.
 It contains a set of assets grouped into Examples, Materials, Plugins, and Scripts.

-The Maps Unity SDK Demo ships with three example Unity scenes.
+The Maps SDK for Unity ships with a collection of example Unity scenes.
 Each one demonstrates a feature of the SDK.
 Look for them in the Unity Project pane, under Examples.